kailash-manasarovar/statement/docs/timeline/2024/may.md

 - I head to Madrid and stay from the 5th to the 11th of May.
 - I'm flying out of Madrid on the 11th May to Bali for an event with work and need to get away from Denia as it is stressful being there.
-- Outside the hotel, I see strange guys hanging around and I always have the sense I'm being followed.
+- Outside my hotel in Madrid, I see strange guys hanging around and I always have the sense I'm being followed.
 - Words from random conversations I have are posted on fake account profiles.
 - Inside the hotel, online, I am stalked continuously and I believe they get full access again to my new Spanish mobile at this time.
 - I have forgotten to block the camera and there is a significant message that describes something in the room or something I'm wearing